-Turn on your TV for 5 minutes and you'll probably see a commercial for car insurance.
-Some of them are more entertaining than the shows they interrupt.
-The reason there are so many ads is because it's very easy for people to change car insurance companies; and when you do, they want you to remember their jingle, spokesman or woman, Or lizard.
+Turn on your TV for five minutes and you'll probably see a commercial for car insurance -- some more entertaining than the shows they interrupt.
+The reason there are so many ads is because it's very easy for people to change car insurance companies; and when you do, they want you to remember their jingle, spokesman, woman, or lizard.

 The most basic kind of car insurance is liability coverage.
 If you're at fault in an accident, this pays for the damage you do to others, both bodily and property.
-All states require licensed car owners to carry some level of liability coverage (with the exception of NH, which allows you to opt out if you can prove you have sufficient financial resources).
+All states require licensed car owners to carry some level of liability coverage.

 Collision insurance covers the cost to fix your own car after an accident, but may not always be necessary if your car is fully paid for and has a low resale value.
 You can save money if you can opt out of this, but you can only do so if there's no lien on your car.

 Comprehensive insurance covers non-accident-related catastrophes, such as vehicle theft or storm damage.
 It also covers lesser incidents, such as if a rock flies up and breaks your windshield; however, if your policy has a high deductible, that type of claim might not be worth filing.